The Program

 Dark Theme

 One of the top feature requests customers asked for was the ability to choose a dark theme.
-Initially I created a color theme for a dark mode, primarily for stakeholder review, but we decided to use the native Android dark theme in implementation as it was a lower dev cost.
+Initially I created a color theme for a dark mode, primarily for stakeholder review, but we decided to use the native Android dark theme in implementation as it was a lower engineering cost.

 3. Designing with Accessibility and Inclusion in Mind

-The redesign focused first on addressing the contrast, colors, and hit targets of the icons and buttons and second on defining swipe order with the devs and content design in screens and with aria labels.
+The redesign focused first on addressing the contrast, colors, and hit targets of the icons and buttons and second on defining swipe order with the developers and content design in screens and with aria labels.

 As part of my UX process I provide the Engineering and QA teams with Aria labels for accessibility.
 External Keyboard and Panoramic support are also critical for making mobile apps inclusive.